YiLimath/YiLimath.github.io/_pages/agent-system/prompt-chaining.md

 *Figure: specialized stages pass structured artifacts forward.*

+**In one sentence.** Split one overloaded prompt into stages so each has a checkable output, paying latency and the risk that an early error propagates.

 ## Problem

 A single prompt must often perform incompatible jobs: interpret an input,